-Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2021), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
+Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2022), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
 In 2021, the Nominating Committee was activated to fill the President and Treasurer position.
 Vice President Mahmoud Aljurf was elected President in December 2021.
-He will take office on April 1st 2022, and his term will expire on April 1st 2024.
+He took office on April 1st 2022, and his term will expire on April 1st 2024.
 Annalisa Ruggeri was elected Treasurer; this term will expire on April 1st 2024.
 In January 2022, a new ballot was sent out to avoid vacancies in the positions of elected officers.
-Therefore, the Nomination Committee agreed on the following candidates in December 2021: Vice President - Mickey Koh and Secretary - Sebastian Galeano & Nada Hamad.
 In February 2022 Mickey Koh was elected Vice President and Sebastian Galeano Secretary.
-The elected officers will take office on April 1st 2022, and their terms will expire on April 1st 2024.
+The elected officers took office on April 1st 2022, and their terms will expire on April 1st 2024.

-WBMT ELECTED OFFICERS - SERVE ON EXECUTIVE COMMITTEE AND BOARD 2021 President Hildegard Greinix April 1, 2022 End of term Past President and WHO representative Daniel Weisdorf April 1, 2022 End of term Vice President Mahmoud Aljurf April 1, 2022 End of term Secretary Mickey Koh April 1, 2022 End of first term Treasurer Adriana Seber April 1, 2022 End of term
+WBMT ELECTED OFFICERS - SERVE ON EXECUTIVE COMMITTEE AND BOARD 2022 President Mahmoud Aljurf April 1, 2024 End of term Past President and WHO representative Hildegard Greinix April 1, 2025 End of term Vice President Mickey Koh April 1, 2024 End of first term Secretary Sebastian Galeano April 1, 2024 End of first term Treasurer Annalisa Ruggeri April 1, 2024 End of first term